 We started bright and early with a 7 am pick up.
 This was to make sure we got down to the site as soon as they opened not only to try to beat the heat and other tourists but to also see the rock in a different light.
 By getting there early, we were able to see the colours in the evening, first thing in the morning and then once the sun was fully shining.

 We started the tour with a horse ride to the main entrance (which is included in the ticket price, plus a tip for the guide!) and from there we continued on foot through the Siq.

 We were lucky enough to be the only people there which meant we were able to enjoy the colours and the natural way the rocks formed without feeling rushed with other tourists.

 In the below picture, you can make out the carvings in the rock, there is a person and a camel which indicated which way to continue walking.

-Although we had seen Petra by night, when we arrived at the Treasury it was truly a magical site!
+Although we had seen Petra by night, when we arrived at the Treasury it was truly a magical sight!
 The colours were incredible, there was no one around and it felt like we had the entire place to ourselves.
 We stopped to get some pictures with the camels before we continued with our guide to the next stop.

 Our guide also took us in to a cave type place so you can clearly see the variety of sedimentary rocks and amazing colours!

 At the end of our guided tour, we had a drink in the cafe with our guide, as recommended we had a lemon and mint drink – very refreshing!!